njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-offscreen.rst

 *********************
 Styling with Sass
 *********************
-If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our Sass mixins to position elements off-screen .
+If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our mixins to position elements off-screen .
 Import and include the ``vui-offscreen`` mixin in your CSS selector.

 Scss: